pnp/blog/content/weekly-agenda/22-10-31/index.md

 ### Viva Connections & SharePoint Framework Community Call - 3rd of November

-* Thursday, 3rd of November, 2022, 7:00 AM PT / 3:00 PM GMT
+* Thursday, 3rd of November, 2022, 7:00 AM PT / 2:00 PM GMT
 * Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
 * If you can't make it this time, you can read the summary blog post including call recording here: [Microsoft 365 Community blog - Microsoft 365 & Power Platform Development](https://pnp.github.io/blog/categories/microsoft-365-developer-community-call/)

 Demos:

-* [Alex Clark](https://twitter.com/sharepointalex) (Microsoft) | @Sharepointalex – Adaptive Cards samples for Viva Connections
 * [Julie Turner](https://twitter.com/jfj1997)(Sympraxis Consulting) | @Jfj1997 – Getting started with PnPjs in SPFx solutions
+* [Paolo Pialorsi](https://twitter.com/paolopia) (PiaSys) | @paolopia – Building ISV offering for Microsoft Viva with SPFx ACEs and multi-tenant API

 Also: 📷 Picture Time with community in Together Mode!